+Boys:

-Boys: Hair must be natural (not dyed, spiked or excessively gelled) and tidy, well groomed and cut in a short masculine style, No extreme styles (including mohawk, shaved hairstyles, braided/matted hair or long hair).
-No jewellery, bangles or threads may be worn.
-Clothing must fit neatly and be of modest length.
+- Hair must be tidy, well-groomed, in a short, masculine style, and natural in colour (not dyed, spiked, or excessively gelled). - No extreme styles (e.g. mohawks, shaved patterns, braided or matted hair, or long hair). - No jewellery, bangles, or threads may be worn. - Clothing must fit neatly and be of modest length.
 No singlet tops.
-High school boys must be clean-shaven.
-No henna, tattoos or skin adornments are allowed.